 For support and guidance regarding alternative provision please telephone 01670 624183 or 01670 624187, or e-mail us at Alternative.Provision@northumberland.gov.uk

 EOTAS Wellbeing provides for learners who are of statutory school age but who are unable to attend school full time due to health and medical needs.
+Tuition is provided on a one to one basis or in small groups depending on the needs of each individual pupil.
+Pupils can still attend school part-time and receive EOTAS tuition, or have their full time education provided by our team of teachers.

-Medical needs: referrals are usually made by Education Welfare Officers or school pastoral managers/heads of year with confirmation in writing from a medical professional (usually a consultant rather than a GP) that the learner is unable to attend school because of their medical condition.
+referrals are usually made by Education Welfare Officers or school pastoral managers/heads of year with confirmation in writing from a medical professional (usually a consultant rather than a GP) that the learner is unable to attend school because of their medical condition.

-Mental health needs: referrals are usually made by Education Welfare Officers or school pastoral managers/heads of year with confirmation in writing from a mental health professional that the learner is unable to attend school because of their mental health condition.
+referrals are usually made by Education Welfare Officers or school pastoral managers/heads of year with confirmation in writing from a mental health professional that the learner is unable to attend school because of their mental health condition.

 Get in touch